Updated August 22, 2023

 Step 6: Now select cells from C2 to C6 again and navigate towards the Number Formatting group under the Home tab to change the number type for these cells.
 We ideally wanted the formatting to be in percentage.
 Within that group, click on Percentage Style, and it will change the number formatting from C2 to C6 as a percentage.
 This can also be achieved using the keyboard shortcut Ctrl+Shift+%.

 The final output should look like the one in the screenshot below:

 This is how we can find the percentage change in Excel.
 That is the end of this article.
 Let’s wrap things up with some points to be remembered:

 Things to Remember

-- Just make sure you are using previous_value as a divisor in the entire process of calculating the percent change.
+- Just make sure you use previous_value as a divisor to calculate the percent change.
 Otherwise, the results produced will be wrong.

 - #DIV/0!
-Error will occur If you try to divide the change in numbers by zero.
+If you try to divide the number change by zero, an error will occur.

-- Format the result cells as Percentage Style in order to get a result visible in a percentage format.
+- Format the result cells as Percentage Style to get a result visible in a percentage format.
 Excel does not automatically format the cells for you.

 This is a guide to Percent Change in Excel.
-Here we discuss How to use Percent Change in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use Percent Change in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –